19 Best Things to Do in Fairbanks, Alaska: What to See, Where to Stay and Where to Eat

 5. Chase the Aurora Borealis

-Whatever your interests are, you can’t deny your excitement about one thing common to every destination in the far north: Aurora Borealis.
-This natural phenomenon colors the sky with glowing lights, but it is not always so easy to spot them.
+Whatever your interests, you canโt deny your excitement about one thing common to every destination in the far north: the Aurora Borealis.
+This natural phenomenon colors the sky with glowing lights, but spotting them is not always easy.

-These companies know the best weather conditions and times of the day to view the clearest of Northern Lights.
+These companies know the best weather conditions and times of the day to view the clearest of these spectacular lights.

-To help you prepare, book your tour online, at the agency offices in downtown Fairbanks, or schedule a tour/workshop/portrait session with Fairbanks’ best photographer, like I did, to capture stunning imagery of you and your loved ones with the aurora.
+To help you prepare, book your tour online, at the agency offices in downtown Fairbanks, or schedule a tour/workshop/portrait session with Fairbanksโ best photographer, like I did, to capture stunning imagery of you and your loved ones with the aurora for a memorable, fun family outing.

 Cost: Free – $$$.
 Varies with tour company and aurora photographer